Hi. How can we help?

 Factors to consider before adding your inventory

-Yes: Export your inventory data to get a head start on your import file.
-If you're familiar with a spreadsheet program like Google Sheets, this is the fastest way to migrate your inventory to your Lightspeed Retail POS account.
-This is especially true if you have a large inventory.
+If you're migrating from a previous POS, export your inventory data to get a head start on your import file.
+Using a spreadsheet program like Google Sheets is the fastest way to migrate your inventory to your Retail POS account, especially if you have a large inventory.

-Yes: Being able to rely on the QOH from your previous POS is a big time-saver to get started with Lightspeed Retail POS.
+If your QOH from your previous POS is reliable, you can save time getting started with Retail POS.
 Export your inventory data to get a head start on your import file.

 • Unique identifier (e.g. UPC)